 Log collector performance

-The Log collector can successfully handle log capacity of up to 50 GB per hour.
+The Log collector can successfully handle log capacity of up to 50 GB per hour comprised of up to 10 data sources.
 The main bottlenecks in the log collection process are:

 Network bandwidth - Your network bandwidth determines the log upload speed.